amacati/pixel_forge/README.md

 img2 = c.frame()  # Returns the most recent frame
 c.stop()
 ```

+## Documentation
+For a more detailed description of the package, visit our [documentation][Docs URL].

 ## Credit
 This package started as a rewrite of [windows-capture](https://github.com/NiiightmareXD/windows-capture), and a good chunk of the implementation is taken directly from that project.
 Full credit goes to [NiiightmareXD](https://github.com/NiiightmareXD) for those parts.